floklimm/shinyTutorial/shinyTutorial.md

 > Make all nodes' size five-fold their degree with the code above.

-For the final task, we do not provide code but you should use the provided tool:
+For the final task, we do not provide code but you should be able to combine the introduced functions:

 > Create a new input-slider (or alternatively, radio buttons, or a selection box) that allows the user to change the proportionality factor of the node size.

 ### Optional: Publish the application (Internet required)
 Thus far, we run the application on our local machine.
-The main aim of creating the app, however, is to make it accessible to other scientists.
+The main aim for creating the app, however, is to make it accessible to other scientists.
 To do this, there are two options:
 1. Share the script publicly (e.g., on GitHub) so that other scientists can run it on their machine, or
 2. Share the app as a webpage.